simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

 ```

 This way, multiple queries can also share a single result class.
 As long as they have an identical result set,
-you can assign the same custom name to them and moor will only generate one class.
+you can assign the same custom name to them and drift will only generate one class.

-For queries that select all columns from a table and nothing more, moor won't generate a new class
+For queries that select all columns from a table and nothing more, drift won't generate a new class
 and instead re-use the dataclass that it generates either way.
-Similarly, for queries with only one column, moor will just return that column directly instead of
+Similarly, for queries with only one column, drift will just return that column directly instead of
 wrapping it in a result class.
 It's not possible to override this behavior at the moment, so you can't customize the result class
 name of a query if it has a matching table or only has one column.

 ## Supported statements
-At the moment, the following statements can appear in a `.moor` file.
+At the moment, the following statements can appear in a `.drift` file.

-- `import 'other.moor'`: Import all tables and queries declared in the other file
+- `import 'other.drift'`: Import all tables and queries declared in the other file
    into the current file.
 - DDL statements: You can put `CREATE TABLE`, `CREATE VIEW`, `CREATE INDEX` and `CREATE TRIGGER` statements
-  into moor files.
+  into drift files.
 - Query statements: We support `INSERT`, `SELECT`, `UPDATE` and `DELETE` statements.

 All imports must come before DDL statements, and those must come before named queries.

-If you need support for another statement, or if moor rejects a query you think is valid, please
+If you need support for another statement, or if drift rejects a query you think is valid, please
 create an issue!